 The Company's continuation as a going concern is dependent upon successful results from its exploration and evaluation activities and its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
 Management believes that the Company's current working capital surplus combined with the additional financing completed subsequent to year end will be sufficient to maintain current operations as budgeted for the next 12 months.
 See "Risks and Uncertainties".

 CAPITAL RESOURCES

-All share issuances are outlined in Note 10 of the audited consolidated financial statements.
+All share issuances are outlined in Note 8 of the Financial Statements.

 Commitments: